kschan0214/sepia.documentation/docs/tutorial/SEPIA101/Exercise3.rst

    Figure 1: The total field we obtained from the last exercise is the summation of tissue and background magnetic fields.
 In order to compute the magnetic susceptibility of the brain tissue correctly, the background field contributions have to be removed before mapping the tissue susceptibilities.

 SEPIA provides 7 methods to remove the background magnetic fields.
-Today we will use the so-called Sophisticated Harmonic Artifact Reduction for Phase (SHARP) algorithm to do this job.
+Today we will use the so-called Variable-kernel Sophisticated Harmonic Artifact Reduction for Phase (V-SHARP) algorithm to do this job.

 Exercise 3.1
 ^^^^^^^^^^^^